TiDeSch/R/README.md

+# R
-# SIR models in R made in cource work
+SIR models in R made in cource work